vhsenna/melodica-notes/docs/index.md

 # Melodica Notes

-Melodica Notes is a command-line tool designed to provide information about musical scales, chords, and their corresponding notes.
+Melodica Notes is a command-line tool designed to provide information about musical scales, chords, and harmonics.

 ## How to Use

+The core of the application revolves around a command called `melodica-notes`.

-Melodica Notes offers two main commands: `scale` and `chord`.
+Melodica Notes offers three subcommands: `scale`, `chord`, and `harmonic`.

 ## Scale

 To check a scale, simply use the `scale` command followed by the desired note and scale mode.

-For instance:
+At present, Melodica Notes supports `major` (default) and `minor` scale modes.

+### Major Scale

 ```bash
 poetry run melodica-notes scale C
 ```

-This will display the scale degrees and their corresponding notes:

 ```bash
 ┏━━━┳━━━━┳━━━━━┳━━━━┳━━━┳━━━━┳━━━━━┓